-1.1 Newport CE Junior School is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA18/GDPR.
+1.1 Newport CE Junior School is committed to protecting the privacy of individuals and handles all personal information in a manner that complies with the DPA18.
 It is the personal responsibility of all employees (temporary or permanent), Governors, contractors, agents and anyone else processing information on our behalf to comply with this policy.

 1.2 Any deliberate breach of this policy could amount to a criminal offence under one or more pieces of legislation, for example the Computer Misuse Act 1990 and the DPA18/GDPR.
 All breaches will be investigated and appropriate action taken.